VRC Bio Blast

 Reginald Younger Jr.,

-at VRC Sports Psychology Performance Consulting Group P. L.L.C.
-Reginald provides mental performance coaching to athletes, coaches and teams.
+At VRC Sports Psychology Performance Consulting Group, P.L.L.C., Reginald provides mental performance coaching to athletes, coaches, and teams.
 Welcome to my Bio Blast page.

 Reginald is a member of the Association for Applied Sports Psychology.
 The association is the largest sport and exercise psychology professional organization in North America.
-AASP is an international, multidisciplinary, professional organization with over 3,000 members in 50 countries worldwide, with backgrounds in a variety of areas including sport science, social work, counseling and clinical psychology.
+AASP is an international, multidisciplinary, professional organization with over 3,000 members in 50 countries worldwide, with backgrounds in a variety of areas including sport science, social work, counseling, and clinical psychology.
 He is also a member of the American Psychological Association (APA) and the American Association for Marriage and Family Therapy (AAMFT).

-AASP promotes practitioners to develop science and ethical practice in the field of sport psychology and offers certification (Certified Mental Performance Consultant®) to qualified professionals in the field of sports science and psychology who have completed the education, practicum and internship/supervision requirements and successfully pass a certification exam.(appliedsportpsych.org).
-He is a graduate and student athlete from Weber State University, Ogden, Utah in Broadcast Communications Journalism with a minor in Child Development.
-Reggie participated on the varsity teams in basketball and track (high jump) at Mira Mesa High School in San Diego, California where he still holds the high jump record.
+AASP promotes the development of science and ethical practice in the field of sport psychology and offers certification (Certified Mental Performance Consultant®) to qualified professionals in sports science and psychology who have completed the education, practicum, and internship/supervision requirements and successfully passed a certification exam. (appliedsportpsych.org).
+He is a graduate and student-athlete from Weber State University in Ogden, Utah, majoring in Broadcast Communications Journalism with a minor in Child Development.
+Reggie participated in the varsity basketball and track teams (high jump) at Mira Mesa High School in San Diego, California, where he still holds the high jump record.
 He was a member of the Weber State University Track and Field team and a three-year varsity athlete under world-renowned coach Chick Hislop.
-He is the former Head Junior Varsity coach for Pinnacle Lacrosse and led teams to records of 6-10, 12-0, 6-6-1, 8-3.
-Due to COVID-19 our season was cut short with a 4-2 record.
-In 2021 The Junior Varsity record was 13-1 and Reggie was named the Arizona Girls Lacrosse Association (AGLA) Coach of the Year.
-For 2021 the team secured a record of 11-2 for back to back first place honors for Junior Varsity.
+He is the former Head Junior Varsity coach for Pinnacle Lacrosse and led teams to records of 6-10, 12-0, 6-6-1, and 8-3.
+Due to COVID-19, our season was cut short with a 4-2 record.
+In 2021, the Junior Varsity record was 13-1, and Reggie was named the Arizona Girls Lacrosse Association (AGLA) Coach of the Year.
+In 2021, the team secured a record of 11-2, earning back-to-back first-place honors in Junior Varsity.
 For the 2022/2023 season, he led his upstart team to a 5-5-2 record.
-He is still under the mentorship of new head coach Lisa Ojea, who brings over ten years of coaching experience at the NCAA Division I level that includes stops at Rutgers, Louisville, James Madison (as a player) and Virginia Tech, as well as experience at the Collegiate Club level serving as Head Coach as Grand Canyon University.
+He was then under the mentorship of new head coach Lisa Ojea, who brings over ten years of coaching experience at the NCAA Division I level that includes stops at Rutgers, Louisville, James Madison (as a player), and Virginia Tech, as well as experience at the Collegiate Club level serving as Head Coach at Grand Canyon University.
 He is part of a new coaching staff led by Coach Kerry Clayton, a former standout attacker for the Division I Arizona State University Lacrosse Team.
-For the 2023/2024 season, Reggie was named Head Coach for the Pinnacle Varsity team where helped led them to a 12-2 record making the playoffs and was once again named The 2024 Coach of the Year for the AGLA and first time USA Lacrosse Coach of the Year for the Arizona Region.
-Reggie was named Assitant Head Coach Varsity Lacrosse at Xavier High School under accomplished Head Coach Diana Oduho, a mainstay at Xavier.
-Reggie also was Coach Oduho’s Assistant Head Caoch for the Arizona Woemns National Tournament (WNT) held in North Carolina 2023.
+For the 2023/2024 season, Reggie was named Head Coach of the Pinnacle Varsity team, where he helped lead them to a 12-2 record and a playoff semifinal appearance.
+He was once again named the 2024 Coach of the Year for the AGLA and the USA Lacrosse Coach of the Year for the Arizona Region.
+Reggie was named Assistant Head Coach, Varsity Lacrosse at Xavier High School (September, 2024) under accomplished Head Coach Diana Oduho, a mainstay at Xavier.
+Reggie was also Coach Oduho’s Assistant Head Coach for the Arizona Women’s National Tournament (WNT) held in North Carolina in 2023.

-Reggie earned his Masters of Sport & Exercise Psychology from the Arizona School of Professional Psychology in January of 2013 including practicum, internship and supervision.
+Reggie earned his Master’s of Sport & Exercise Psychology from the Arizona School of Professional Psychology (Argosy University) in January of 2013, including practicum, internship, and supervision.
 His practicum sites were Pinnacle Lacrosse and Glendale Community College Women’s Tennis.
-He completed his Post Masters Certificate in Marriage and Family Therapy from Northcentral University in December 2017.
-He is currently (2025) in his last Intership II Course at National University for licensure eligibility for Marriage and Family Therapy (MFT) in the state of Arizona.
-His areas of research interest include the psychological aspects of athletic injury, concussion, eating disorder, gender diversity, depression, anger management, mental performance and the role of exercise in mental health and wellness.
-He is a member of The Association for Applied Sports Psychology, The American Psychological Association, The APA Division 47 Society for Sport Exercise & Performance Psychology.
-His clients consist of athletes and performance artists ranging from the ages of 18-65.
-He was an Abstract Reviewer for the 28th, 29th, 30th and 31st annual conferences respectively for the Association for Applied Sports Psychology held in New Orleans (2013), Las Vegas (2014), Indianapolis (2015),Phoenix (2016), Orlando (2017),Toronto (2018), Portland (2019) and Virtually (2020, 2021, 2022).
-He worked with athletes and the business of sports from various perspectives spending 12 years with the San Francisco Giants organization and USA Baseball and now he looks at it from the sport psychological and performance point of view one on one with athletes and teams.
+He completed his Post-Master’s Certificate in Marriage and Family Therapy from Northcentral University in December 2017.
+He completed his Master’s degree (MAMFT) at National University on March 22, 2026, for licensure eligibility for Marriage and Family Therapy (MFT) in the state of Arizona.
+His areas of research interest include the psychological aspects of athletic injury, concussion, eating disorders, gender diversity, depression, anger management, mental performance, and the role of exercise in mental health and wellness.
+He is a member of The Association for Applied Sport Psychology, The American Psychological Association, and The APA Division 47 Society for Sport, Exercise & Performance Psychology.
+His clients are athletes and performance artists aged 18-65.
+He was an Abstract Reviewer for the 28th, 29th, 30th, and 31st annual conferences, respectively, for the Association for Applied Sports Psychology held in New Orleans (2013), Las Vegas (2014), Indianapolis (2015), Phoenix (2016), Orlando (2017), Toronto (2018), Portland (2019) and Virtually (2020, 2021, 2022).
+He worked with athletes and the business of sports from various perspectives, spending 12 years with the San Francisco Giants organization and USA Baseball, and now he looks at it from a sport-psychological and performance perspective, one-on-one with athletes and teams.

-Get in touch with me via Linked in
+Get in touch with me via LinkedIn